The Montreal Canadiens, the Quebec National Hockey League (NHL) team, is back on ice since October 13.

 Create a contest in your class: which hockey player has the most surprising story?
 In order to find this information, students are invited to browse the list of NHL players as well as the list of female players who participated in the Olympics.
 They will find many anecdotes.

 Ask students to tell the story, in the form of a narrative (or any form you wish to use), using a vocal clip created with Talk and Comment.
 They can then share it on Padlet.
-Using the “Like” option, students can vote for their favourite story.
+Using the "Like" option, students can vote for their favorite story.
 They can also add the name and pictures of the player for a more complete narrative.

 ✌️ Going Further: